Shorter, cooler days mean autumn has arrived

 Why do they do this?
 Well, when these plants grow, their roots act like sieves to filter out any yucky stuff that could get into our clean, fresh rivers, lakes and streams.
 The roots also act like glue for the soil, holding it together to make a stronger around waterways.

-Health is important at this time of year - the soil is tested to make sure it’s healthy enough to grow the best grass and crops, and young cows are regularly checked and weighed to make sure they’re healthy too.
+As always, keeping us healthy is important… and believe it or not that all starts in the ground we stand on!
+Farmers will test the soil to make sure it’s good enough to grow the best grass and crops.
+They’ll also make sure the young cows are regularly checked and weighed to make sure they’re healthy too.

 Time to get back to the amazing field of green for a feed, catch you later!